 - Preheat your oven to 200C /180C fan / gas mark 6 / 400F.

 - Place your ham in a large pot and pour over the mulled wine.
 Cover with a tight fitting lid and cook in the oven for 2 hours, turning the ham every 30 minutes or so to ensure the ham cooks evenly.

 - Just before the ham is due to come out, mix the honey and mustard together.

-- After 2 hours, remove the ham from the pot and (when cool enough to do so) remove the rind.
+- After the 2 hours is up, remove the ham from the pot and (when cool enough to do so) remove the rind.
 Score the fat in a diamond pattern and slather with the honey and mustard mixture.

 - Poke a clove into each cross and then return the ham to the oven for 20-30 minutes, until the ham looks a lovely burnished colour, but before the glaze starts to burn.

-The ham can be reheated the next day.
+- The ham can be reheated the next day.
 Cover with foil and place in a cold oven.
-Turn the oven up to 180C and cook for 30-40 minutes or until piping hot in the middle.
+Turn the oven up to 200C /180C fan / gas mark 6 / 400F and cook for 30-40 minutes or until piping hot in the middle.

 FREE 4 Week Easy Dinners Meal Plan